What is a lab report?

 The title should be informative, straightforward, and contain less than ten words.
 It should include the name of the experiment or lab, the specific lab partners, the supervisor/instructor name, and the date.

 Do you know how to write a lab report introduction?
 Normally, this section states the primary objectives of the study.
-It also informs the reader of the experiment background just like in reflective essay examples about life, cause and effect essay outline, and research paper example.

 Keep your introduction brief, clear, and concise.
 It should answer these questions: why did you do this lab test?
 What did you learn from the experiment?